 Tourism - The Office of Tourism (OT) will continue efforts to create and reinforce a destination brand that distinguishes Prince William County (PWC) from neighboring Northern Virginia jurisdictions.
-OT will collaborate with the Planning and Economic Development Departments to advance an agri-business development plan and incubate nightlife and place-making attractions within small area plans to complement corporate business growth.
-Through laser sharp marketing, underpinned by visitor profile research, and the introduction of new special events and park products, steady growth in Transient Occupancy Tax (TOT) collection is expected.
+OT will collaborate with the Planning and Economic Development departments to advance an agri-business development plan and incubate nightlife and place-making attractions within small area plans to complement corporate business growth.
+Due to tourism impacts from COVID-19, the OT will enhance its efforts to attract business from the local area and expects a shift to increased drive market travel and demand for outdoor recreation experiences.
+As a result of the pandemic, Transient Occupancy Tax collections are expected to decrease in FY21.